The Gambling Law Review: Brazil

 Poker prizes, on the other hand, are subject to a different income tax withholding.
-According to the Brazilian Revenue Service,9 whenever the prize depends on the performance of the participants, it is deemed as remuneration of the work, regardless of whether the prizes are paid in cash or in the form of goods and services.
-Therefore, if the prize is paid by a Brazilian legal entity to an individual fiscally resident in Brazil, it will be subject to personal income tax withholding calculated based on the following progressive tax rates:10
+According to the Brazilian Revenue Service,11 whenever the prize depends on the performance of the participants, it is deemed as remuneration of the work, regardless of whether the prizes are paid in cash or in the form of goods and services.
+Therefore, if the prize is paid by a Brazilian legal entity to an individual fiscally resident in Brazil, it will be subject to personal income tax withholding12 calculated based on the following progressive tax rates:

 Sports betting and casino winnings obtained by Brazilian players on offshore websites or land-based operators are subject to taxation in Brazil, under the same percentages indicated in the chart above.

 Law 13,756/2018 sets forth that all prizes from the fixed-odds sports betting lottery that are above the exemption limit of the personal income tax (1,903.99 reais) will be subject to 30 per cent income tax withholding.

 Article 57 of the Misdemeanour Law expressly rules that publishing, even if indirectly, the operation or results of unauthorised lotteries in newspapers, radio or any other format is a contravention, punishable by a fine.
 As to other forms of gambling, there is no express reference to advertising restrictions in the criminal law.